dilipkondaparthi/Bitcoin_Blockchain/README.md

 # Bitcoin_Blockchain
-Demostrates the internal working model of cryptocurrencies like Bitcoin, Ethereum, etc., in Blockchain
+Demonstrates the internal working of cryptocurrencies like Bitcoin, Ethereum, etc., in the Blockchain.